tbhb/aclaf/CONTRIBUTING.md

 ### Breaking changes are free (for now)

-Since the project is unreleased, breaking changes are encouraged when they improve the design, API, or implementation quality.
+Breaking changes improve the design, API, or implementation quality during pre-release development.
 Migration paths and backwards compatibility are not concerns during pre-1.0 development.

 If you're experimenting with Aclaf before 1.0, expect that things will change.
-Once 1.0 is released, stability and versioning policies will be established.
+The project will establish stability and versioning policies once 1.0 releases.

 ## Future contribution model

-When pull requests are accepted, the contribution process will follow these general guidelines:
+When I accept pull requests, the contribution process will follow these general guidelines:

 ### Development workflow